Commissioners-General of the Dutch East Indies: The coinage

 An additional problem that one of the other coins circulating, especially under the indigenous population, was a local form of the rupee.
 The intrinsic value of this coin was less than that of the new guilder.
 The Commissioners used this as an argument not to adopt "rupee' as the name for the standard coin.
 The rupee was also the denomination of the local paper money, which had a bad reputation.
 Adopting another name than rupee would therefore prevent the new money to suffer from the bad reputation of the old.

 The Indies guilder would be divided into 120 duiten, or 30 stuivers, reflecting the lesser value of the Indies guilder, as the intrinsic value of the Dutch guilder was 24 stuivers.
 This required however, that to avoid a factual lowering of government salaries, the exchange rate for the calculation of Indies salaries would be 25 stuivers for the guilder, or 100 duiten for each Dutch guilder.

 The Commissioners had brought along 2 million Dutch guilders in specie to guarantee the value of paper money.
 The same amount of paper money was now issued.
 This helped anchor the value of the paper money in circulation.
 For every type of money metal (like copper and zinc) the exact value was established in terms of duiten.
 The issue of coins made of such other metals against a face value that did not reflect the intrinsic value was prohibited.
 Counterfeiting was made a capital offense.
 Paper money issued by the British was now taken out of circulation, as there was enough money available to finance this.
 Paper money issued under the Daendels regime, on the other hand, was disavowed.
-It lost what little value it might stil have had.
+It lost what little value it might still have had.